Approved: September 2014

 The following guidance will assist the pharmacist when, in his or her professional judgment, it is in the patient’s best interest to terminate the pharmacist/patient relationship.
 This guidance does not apply in circumstances where the patient’s care moves to another pharmacy/pharmacist in a planned transfer of services, or when the patient initiates the termination/transfer of prescriptions.
 The decision to terminate the pharmacist/patient relationship is not the same as declining to provide products or services for moral or ethical reasons.

 The pharmacist will consider the patient’s condition and availability of alternative services when making the decision to terminate the pharmacist/patient relationship.
 The patient relationship cannot be terminated without good reason, proper notice, and an opportunity given to the patient to obtain another pharmacist’s/pharmacy’s services before discontinuation.
 The pharmacist must ensure that the decision to terminate care does not infringe a prohibited ground within the meaning of the Ontario Human Rights Code.

-Where several pharmacists work together, it may be appropriate to plan in advance how terminations will be executed, and whether another member is available to provide patient care.
+Where several pharmacists work together, it may be appropriate to plan in advance how terminations will be executed, and whether another registrant is available to provide patient care.

 1. Communicate the decision